The Asset Management Review: Ireland

-Despite all these challenges and with the continued support of the Irish government for the financial services sector, Ireland can still remain optimistic with regard to the continued development of the sector.
+With the continued support of the Irish government for the financial services sector, Ireland can continue to remain optimistic with regard to the continued development of the sector.

-1 Kevin Murphy, Jennifer McCarthy and David Kilty are partners, David O'Shea and Sarah McCague are of counsel and Michael Shovlin and Niall Guinan are associates at Arthur Cox.
+1 Kevin Murphy, Robert Cain and David Kilty are partners, David O'Shea and Michael Shovlin are of counsel and Niall Guinan is an associate at Arthur Cox.

 2 Established under the Pensions Act 1990 (as amended).